stock2shop/website/content/help/how-to/products/products_and_variants.md

 Each variant for the above product would have a unique size / colour combination.

 ### What are product options?
-A product may or may not have options, depending if it requires multiple variants or not.
+A product may or may not have options, depending on if it has multiple variants or not.
-In the above shoe example, the product would have two options: size and colour.
+In the below shoe example, the product would have two options: size and colour.

 ### What is a variant?
 A variant contains information about each product option such as SKU, weight, price and availability (stock levels).
-In the above shoe example, you may hold 3 different sizes in 2 colours.
+In the below shoe example, you may hold 3 different sizes in 2 colours.
 The variants would look like this:

 The variants for a Shoe would look like this: